werf/website/werf.io/guides/java_springboot/100_basic/10_build.md

    ```
 3. Restart `werf run`:
     ```shell
-    werf run --docker-options="-d -p 8080:8080 --restart=always" -- java -jar /app/demo.jar
+    werf run --docker-options="--rm -p 8080:8080" -- java -jar /app/demo.jar
     ```
 4. View the result in the browser.

-Werf follows the principles of [giterminism]({{ site. docsurl }}/documentation/advanced/configuration/giterminism.html) as we mentioned in the beginning of the article.
+Werf follows the principles of [giterminism]({{ site.docsurl }}/documentation/advanced/configuration/giterminism.html) as we mentioned in the beginning of the article.
 A strict binding to Git ensures the reproducibility of each specific solution.
 More details about _giterminism_ mechanics and developers mode with `--dev` flag are available in the "What you need to know" chapter.
 Until then, we'll focus on building and delivering an application to the cluster.

 {% endofftopic %}